hylang/hy/docs/language/index.rst

 -------------------------------------------

-Hy converts to python's own abstract syntax tree, so you'll soon start to find that all the familiar power of
+Hy converts to python's own abstract syntax tree, so you'll soon start to find that all the familiar power of python is at your fingertips.

 You have full access to python's data types and standard library in hy.
 Let's experiment with this in the hy interpreter::